FTAA Agreement, Its Members, With Its Pros and Cons

 Farmers that don't leave their lands are forced to more profitable, but illegal, crops like coca, poppies, and marijuana in response to the high prices, or outright pressure, from drug cartels.
 The resultant violence creates massive emigration, both legally and illegally, to the United States.

-It also suffered from a host of other problems.
+But the FTAA also suffered from a host of other problems.
 Countries had to treat corporations as legal entities like people.
-Some said that meant, for example, companies could sue governments for profits lost due to sovereign laws protecting workers, consumers or the environment.
+Some said that meant, for example, companies could sue governments for profits lost due to sovereign laws protecting workers, consumers, or the environment.

 Countries would not have the ability to protect any small-scale domestic industries such as the farmers.
 They cannot require the foreign companies to train local companies on advanced technology or their workers on the skills needed to operate them and continue their own research.
 This technology and skills transfer is by China and is one of the reasons for that country's growth.